amirylm/p2pmq/resources/docs/APPENDIX_LIBP2P.md

 ## Pubsub

+Libp2p's pubsub system is designed to be extensible by more specialized routers and provides an optimized environment for a distributed protocol that runs over a trustless p2p network.

 ### Key Concepts of Gossiping

-1. **Fanout Groups:** In a gossip-based network like Gossipsub, peers are organized into "fanout groups" based on their interests, i.e., the topics they subscribe to.
-Each fanout group represents a set of peers interested in the same topic.
-Messages are gossiped within these fanout groups to ensure that relevant information reaches its intended audience efficiently.
-2. **Mesh Peers:** Within each fanout group, a subset of peers forms a "mesh."
-The mesh represents a more tightly connected subgroup where every member is directly connected to every other member.
-Messages are initially sent to mesh peers, who play a crucial role in the efficient propagation of messages within their fanout group.
-3. **Message Propagation:** Gossiping relies on a "gossip" mechanism where mesh peers share messages they have received with other mesh peers within the same fanout group.
-This propagation method ensures that messages quickly spread to all members of the group without overloading the network with redundant copies.
-Gossiping reduces the number of messages sent while maximizing their reach.
+Gossipsub v1.1 is a dynamic and efficient message propagation protocol, it is based on randomized topic meshes and gossip, with moderate amplification factors and good scaling properties.

-4. **Heartbeat Interval:** Gossipsub introduces a "heartbeat" mechanism that defines a regular interval at which peers exchange heartbeat messages with their mesh peers.
-Heartbeats help maintain the freshness of the mesh and enable the discovery of new topics or subscriptions.
-During heartbeats, peers can also inform each other about their latest state, including the topics they are interested in.
+* Gossipsub introduces a **heartbeat** mechanism that defines a regular interval at which peers exchange heartbeat messages with their mesh peers
-5. **Message Validation:** To maintain the integrity and authenticity of messages, Gossipsub requires that all messages by signed by their publishers.
-[Extended validators](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#extended-validators) allows to aid-in a custom, decoupled validation process.
-Invalid messages are promptly discarded to prevent the spread of misinformation, and the sending peers are punished with low score.
-**NOTE:** in our case the validation is being facilitated over duplex stream and verifies that all messages have a reasonable sequence number, and were signed by a quorum of signers as part of OCR.
+    * Heartbeats help maintain the freshness of the mesh and enable the discovery of new topics or subscriptions
+    * During heartbeats, peers can also inform each other about their latest state, including the topics they are interested in
+* Gossipsub orchestrates dynamic, real-time subscription/peering management while outsourcing peer discovery for flexibility
+* Gossipsub facilitates concurrent & configurable validation system that allows to outsource validation using [extended validators](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#extended-validators)
-6. **Peer Scoring:** Gossipsub incorporates a "peer scoring" mechanism to evaluate the behavior and trustworthiness of network peers.
-Peers are assigned scores based on various factors, including their message forwarding reliability, responsiveness, and adherence to protocol rules.
-Low-scoring peers may be disconnected from the network to maintain its health and reliability.
+* Gossipsub incorporates a **peer scoring** mechanism to evaluate the behavior and trustworthiness of network peers.
+Peers are assigned scores based on various factors, including their message forwarding reliability, responsiveness, and adherence to protocol rules
-7. **Pruning:** To further optimize the network's efficiency, Gossipsub employs a "pruning" mechanism.
-This mechanism removes peers from the mesh and fanout groups when they are no longer interested in a particular topic.
-Pruning ensures that resources are allocated efficiently, and peers focus on propagating messages relevant to their subscriptions.
+    * Low-scoring peers may be disconnected from the network to maintain its health and reliability
+* Gossiping enables to have a loosely connected network of nodes, while all-2-all requires fully connected network
+    * helps to scale and overcome bad network conditions where we don't have connectivity among all participants
+* Gossipsub is using a msg_id concept which is useful for de-duplication, to ensure each message is processed only once

 ### How Gossipsub Works